sjc5/samcook.cc/index.md

 Hello, world. 👋

-I'm sjc, a web developer, indie hacker, privacy enthusiast and electric guitarist.
+I'm sjc, a web developer and designer, indie hacker, privacy enthusiast and electric guitarist.

 My handle across the web is <a href="https://keybase.io/activefog" target="_blank">activefog</a>.